-Due to their technological capacity and flexibility to find new opportunities, Fintech companies have grown to unbeatable figures in recent years in LATAM, raising around US $525 million in the first half of 2020 according to a report from the Latam Fintech Hub.
-The density of the Latin American unbanked population constitutes for these companies a massive economic opportunity that has yet to be exploited by traditional institutions.
+Due to their technological capacity and flexibility to find new opportunities, Fintech companies have grown to unbeatable figures in recent years in LATAM, raising around USD 525 million in the first half of 2020, according to a report from the Latam Fintech Hub.
+In addition, the density of the Latin American unbanked population constitutes for these companies a massive economic opportunity that has yet to be exploited by traditional institutions.

-In addition to this, in 2020 the Pandemic has served as an accelerator of this growth given that due to lockdowns all over LATAM, consumers welcomed new online payment methods beyond the established cash practices.
+In addition to this, in 2020, the Pandemic has served as an accelerator of this growth.
+Due to lockdowns all over LATAM, consumers welcomed new online payment methods beyond the established cash practices.

 If you can't control them, join them

-In this sense, alternative credit scoring is one of many examples where banks can take advantage of Fintechs’ know-how to reach new consumers.
-New data enriched technologies have made Fintechs pioneers in the development of credit products in Latin American markets, where cash transactions are strong.
+In this sense, alternative credit scoring is one of many examples where banks can take advantage of Fintechs' know-how to reach new consumers.
+In addition, new data enriched technologies have made Fintechs pioneers in the development of credit products in Latin American markets, where cash transactions are strong.

-In conclusion, it is not about stealing market share, but about building a new paradigm for everyone.
-Partnerships between traditional banks and Fintechs show the commitment to continue improving the consumer experience using the best resources and knowledge that the institutions can provide.
+In conclusion, it is not about stealing market share but about building a new paradigm for everyone.
+Furthermore, partnerships between traditional banks and Fintechs show the commitment to continue improving the consumer experience using the best resources and knowledge that the institutions can provide.